-Home to Anthony Burgess, Lemn Sissay, Carol Ann Duffy, John Cooper Clarke, Elizabeth Gaskell, Manchester Literature Festival, Carcanet Press, Chetham’s, Portico, John Rylands and Central Libraries.
+Home to Anthony Burgess, Lemn Sissay, Carol Ann Duffy, John Cooper Clarke, Elizabeth Gaskell, Jeanette Winterson.
+Plus Manchester Literature Festival, Carcanet and Comma Press, Chetham’s, Portico, John Rylands, Central Libraries… and more!

 City of libraries

-Manchester has been successful in its bid to join UNESCO’s worldwide Creative Cities network as a City of Literature.
-A consortium including the City Council, the universities, Manchester Literature Festival and the city’s writers, publishers and literary organisations has formed to enable this to happen.
+Manchester was successful in its bid to join UNESCO’s worldwide Creative Cities network as a City of Literature in 2017.
+Joining 38 other Cities of Literature, a consortium including Manchester City Council, the universities, Manchester Literature Festival plus a range of the city’s writers, publishers and literary organisations has formed to enable this to happen.

-This is a wonderful opportunity to celebrate all of the things that make our city such a dynamic, diverse and inspiring place for the written and spoken word.
+Manchester City of Literature is here to celebrate all of the things that make our city such a dynamic, diverse and inspiring place for the written and spoken word.
 It’s a chance to think big and develop exciting, collaborative literary projects aimed at getting people reading, writing and enjoying literature.

 City of poetry

-Manchester is truly a beacon for poetry in the UK, demonstrated at institutional level.
+Manchester is a beacon for poetry in the UK, demonstrated all the way up to institutional level.
 Manchester University (Lemn Sissay) and Salford University (Jackie Kay, the Scottish Makar) have poets as their Chancellors; Manchester Metropolitan University is the home of the UK Poet Laureate 2009-2019 (Carol Ann Duffy).

 Manchester is known worldwide as the birthplace of the industrial revolution and has a proud history in science, radical thinking, music, sport and the arts.
 Its innovations include pioneering free public libraries, the launch of the cooperative movement, the discovery of graphene.
 A leading cultural centre, it is the third most visited UK city.